Growth and Development, Ages 12 to 24 Months - Topic Overview

 Why are routine medical visits needed?

-is doing, such as saying any words or walking.
+During a well-child visit, the doctor examines your child to find out whether he or she is growing as expected.
+Your child will get any needed immunizations, and the doctor will ask you questions about the new things your child is doing, such as saying any words or walking.
 The doctor may also check your child for signs of developmental problems such as autism.

 Schedule routine checkups for your child.
 Talk to your child's doctor about when to make these appointments.